OUTDOOR EDUCATION & ADVENTURE BASED LEARNING

 These adventures are valued as an important tool for personal physical, emotional and social growth.
 Rock Climbing is open to 1st-12th grade students.
 Adventure based learning experiences promote life-time skills and improves critical skills such as self-esteem, self-confidence, teamwork and leadership.

-Download the Rock Climbling form here.
+Register for Rock Climbling here.

 Our swimming program is now part of the adventure based learning experiences offered through Baltimore Lab School Outdoor Education.
 The swimming program is designed and customized for BLS students.
 Instruction can include basic learn-to swim skills, stroke refinement and rescue skills.
 The objectives are to orient students to the aquatic environment, gain and build on basic skills, learn and refine different strokes, and acquire personal safety and rescue skills.

 Swimming adventures are held at Weinberg Family Center Y on 33rd Street on Mondays and Fridays.
-Download the Swimming adventures form here.